Down Payment Assistance Program

 The applicant will have a satisfactory credit rating and must not have any defaulted outstanding debt obligation on file in the Government of Prince Edward Island Central Default Registry.

-The purchased property must be the applicant’s principal residence (and owner occupied as a single family residence); rental properties, seasonal and recreational properties are not eligible.
-A mobile home is eligible provided it is permanently affixed to a property owned by the applicant.
+The purchased property must be the applicant’s principal residence, and be owner occupied as a single family dwelling; rental properties, seasonal and recreational properties are not eligible.

 How do I apply?

 As an eligible applicant, you may apply online or download a pdf version of the Down Payment Assistance Program application form, for completion, signature(s) and submission, along with the following supporting information:

 - A Notice of Assessment from the Canada Revenue Agency (CRA) for the prior tax year from each applicant

 - A copy of the Applicant’s Birth Certificate, or Passport, evidencing Canadian citizenship

 - A written verification of employment confirming your date of hire, position, current annual income, employment status: Full Time, Part Time, Casual, Seasonal, Term and the probability for future or continued employment.

 Should you be deemed eligible for the program, the following information will be required to finalize program financing in due course: